 NoCo Bike & Ped Collaborative (NoCo): NoCo consists of planners, engineers, advocates, and other members of the public working to improve bicycle and pedestrian facilities in Northern Colorado communities.
 The group hosts trainings and promotes regional efforts.
-Meetings are held on the second Wednesday of each month at the Windsor Recreation Center.
+Meetings are held in a hybrid format, with the in-person portion held at the Windsor Recreation Center on the third Wednesday of every month.
+The virtual portion is accessible through the NFRMPO's GoToMeeting account.
 Meeting packets are uploaded each month one week prior to the meeting and are distributed via email through a listserv.
 Members of the public are welcome to attend and participate in each meeting.

-Senior Transportation Coalition (STC): STC consists of public and private transportation providers, advocates, and older adults who wish to improve mobility for older adults in Larimer County.
-The group meets the first Thursday of every other month at the South Transit Center in Fort Collins.
+Mobility and Access Priority Group (MAPG) (formerly Senior Transportation Coalition (STC)): MAPG consists of public and private transportation providers, advocates, and older adults who wish to improve mobility for older adults in Larimer County.
+The group meets the first Thursday of every other month remotely, with occasional in-person workshops.
 Meeting materials are posted to the website one week prior to the meeting and distributed through an email listserv.